Kanan49/Woods-Feautred-Product-Grid/README.md

 # Woods-Feautred-Product-Grid
 Moduled grid display component.
-This was created using HTML, CSS, Js.
+This was created using pseudo-classes in CSS, HTML and JavaScript.